wavebeem/wavebeem.com/src/blog/2024/getting-weirder-with-fonts/index.md

 ---
 date: "2024-11-12"
-title: "Getting Weirder with Fonts, and: Too Much of a Good Thing"
+title: "Getting weirder with fonts, and: Too much of a good thing"
 description: >-
-  PP Talisman from Pangram Pangram Foundry is my new heading font—or “cool font” as I'm calling it in the code.
+  PP Talisman from Pangram Pangram Foundry is my new heading font---or "cool font" as I'm calling it in the code.
 But I'm trying not to overuse it!
 ---

 ## PP Talisman